onedata/onedata-documentation/docs/user-guide/oneclient.md

 > **NOTE**: above level 2, the size of the logs can be substantial thus
 > it is necessary to monitor free disk space.
 When the machine runs out of
 > disk space, Oneclient will stop logging.

+By default, the logs are buffered and if `oneclient` process is terminated abruptly, the latest log messages may not be available.
+This can be changed by adding an option `--disable-log-buffering`, which ensures that every single log is flushed to the file.
+This has however significant performance impact.

 ### Other options